-Through the years, animal numbers continued to grow and the Shelter itself also grew through a number of renovations to accommodate the growth until 1998.
-That summer it was announced that the Greater Androscoggin Humane Society had begun to search for land to build a new Animal Shelter.
-One able to accommodate the now more than 3,500 animals the Shelter received a year and one that could grow with the needs of the community.
-In 2000 the land on Strawberry Avenue was purchased and following 6 long years of fundraising efforts, construction began on the new facility in April 2006.
-Then on January 25th 2007 26 cats, 10 dogs, 4 rabbits, 6 guinea pigs, 3 gerbils and 2 rats made the trip from the old Shelter in Auburn to the new, current facility in Lewiston.
-Today, we take in nearly 4,200 animals a year and thankfully have an updated facility to accommodate the animals and the needs of the community.
+Through the years, the numbers of animals in need continued to grow and the shelter itself also grew through a number of renovations until 1998.
+That summer, it was announced that the Greater Androscoggin Humane Society had begun to search for land to build a new facility that could accommodate the more than 3,500 animals in need each year and one that could grow with the needs of the community.
+In 2000, the land on Strawberry Avenue was purchased and following 6 long years of fundraising efforts, construction began on the new facility in April 2006.
+Then, on January 25th 2007, 26 cats, 10 dogs, 4 rabbits, 6 guinea pigs, 3 gerbils and 2 rats made the trip from the old shelter in Auburn to the new, current facility in Lewiston.
+Today, we still assist over 3,500 animals a year and continue to grow and change to best address the needs of the animals and our community.